governifyauditor/showcase-notifications/README.md

 }
 ```
 It is setted up to run every day to persist any new dashboard and update any modification.

-9. Access the UI at ui[BLUEJAY_SERVICES_PREFIX][BLUEJAY_DNS_SUFFIX] (f.e. https://ui.bluejay.mydomain.org) and load the course (testing-notifications).
-Then click on create TPA and you will access to it.

 ![UI Create TPA](https://github.com/governifyauditor/showcase-notifications/blob/main/img/ui_main.PNG?raw=true)